Butter Bean Hummus

 Be sure to drain the liquid the beans were cooked in.
 I find that draining the beans from this cooking liquid helps to make them more digestible.

-Can you make butter bean hummus without tahini?
+Can I make butter bean hummus without tahini?

 Yes, if you do not have tahini or cannot have sesame seeds, replace the tahini with olive oil.
 You won’t get that same nutty flavor but it will still be thick, creamy and perfect for dipping.